It’s time to increase women’s presence in tech.

 of all U.S. undergraduate degrees are awarded to women, outpacing men.

 But only 1%

 of U.S. college women are graduating with a degree in computer science.

-The U.S. Bureau of Labor Statistics estimates that on our current trajectory by 2026 this nation will have 3.5 million computing jobs, but U.S. colleges and universities will produce only 17 percent of the workforce we are expected to need for these roles.
+The U.S. Bureau of Labor Statistics estimates that on our current trajectory by 2026 this nation will have 3.5 million computing jobs, but U.S. colleges and universities will produce only 17 percent of the workforce needed for these roles.
 It’s critical to diversify the tech ecosystem now to meet this demand and drive innovation.

-We are addressing this challenge through an initiative called Break Through Tech Chicago.
+Break Through Tech Chicago is addressing this challenge.
 We are part of a national network begun at Cornell Tech that is funded by Pivotal Ventures, Cognizant U.S. Foundation, and Verizon.
-We are bringing this women-first approach to Chicago in a corporate-supported, multi-year initiative that seeks to raise the percentage of female computer science majors and graduates at the University of Illinois at Chicago.
+Our multi-year initiative seeks to raise the percentage of women who graduate with majors or minors in computer science and data science at the University of Illinois Chicago.